Louis Le Prince: Remaining material and production

 Back view of Le Prince's single-lens Cine Camera-Projector MkII opened (Science Museum, London, 1930).

 Le Prince developed a single-lens camera in his workshop at 160 Woodhouse Lane, Leeds, which was used to shoot his motion-picture films.
 Remaining surviving production consists of two scenes in the garden at Oakwood Grange (his wife's family home, in Roundhay) and another of Leeds Bridge.

 Forty years later, Le Prince's daughter, Marie, gave the remaining apparatus to the Science Museum, London (later transferred to the National Museum of Photography, Film and Television (NMPFT), Bradford, which opened in 1983 and is now the National Science and Media Museum).
 In May 1931, photographic plates were produced by workers of the Science Museum from paper print copies provided by Marie Le Prince.

 In 1999, these were re-animated to produce digital versions.
 Roundhay Garden was alleged by the Le Prince family to have been shot at 12 frame/s and Leeds Bridge at 20 frame/s, although this is not borne out by the NMPFT versions (see below) or motion analysis, with both films being estimated at a consistent seven frames a second.

 All available versions of these sequences are derived from materials held by the National Science and Media Museum.

-Man Walking Around a Corner (16-Lens Camera)
+Man Walking Around a Corner

 Sequence of 12 complete frames + 4 partial frames, from National Science Museum, London circa 1931.
 (Courtesy NMPFT, Bradford) NMPFT.
 Filmed in Paris before 18.08.1887.